guswn3717/Rage-Your-Dream/README.md

 Think of this repo as a **game service hub**:
 - 🎯 Mission: Save commits
-- 🛡️ Armor: Backups
+- 🛡️ Armor: Backup the last commit
-- 🚀 Power-Up: New repository
+- 🚀 Power-Up: Moved to a new repo

 ---